Table of Contents

 When temporary restorations are placed with implants, it is important to clean them as well as the natural teeth to ensure the best possible healing and fusion.

 Discomfort after the initial surgery should be minimized.
 Swelling of the gums and face, slight bleeding at the implant site and bruising may occur.
 Prescription pain relievers may be prescribed by your dentist to relieve pain and discomfort felt after surgery.
-For 5-7 days after surgery, you should limit your diet to soft foods.
+For 5-7 days after surgery in Implant Dentistry Spring, you should limit your diet to soft foods.
 If there are stitches, the dentist may need to remove them.
 However, self-dissolving sutures that do not need to be removed are usually used.

 With proper care, it can last a lifetime.